Pregnancy Skin: Glowing, Stretching, Darkening, and More

 Mask of Pregnancy

 Melasma and chloasma are the medical terms for this condition.
 This condition usually causes dark, splotchy spots on the face.
-Hormones and ultraviolet rays together cause the facial darkening.
+Hormones and ultraviolet (UV) rays together cause the facial darkening.
 Women should protect their skin from UV rays by applying sunscreen.
-Choose a sunscreen that is SPF 15 or higher.
-You may also want to consider wearing a hat with a brim wide enough to cover your face.
+Choose a sunscreen that is SPF 30 or higher.
+You should also wear a hat with a brim wide enough to cover your face.
 If melasma lingers after delivery, visit your dermatologist.

 The official name for the dark line some pregnant women develop from their pubic area to their lower chest is linea nigra.
 The good news is that it almost always fades after delivery.